 The nursing team at Prairie Sunset Home (PSH) is dedicated to meeting the physical health, spiritual, social and emotional needs of the residents.
 While we encourage residents to be as independent as possible, our team is ready and able to provide as much comfort and support as the resident wants or requires.
 PSH is staffed twenty-four hours a day by licensed nurses (RN/LPNs).
 In addition to the RNs and LPNs, the heart of our care giving effort is provided by a solid team of certified medication aides (CMAs) and certified nurse’s aides (CNAs).
 Leadership for the skilled nursing department is provided by: an RN—Director of Nursing; RN—Assessment and Care Plan Coordinator; and RN—Quality Assurance Nurse.
-The nursing staff is under the direction of Dr. Victoria Moots, DO, Medical Director.
+The nursing staff is under the direction of Dr. Kevin Bryant, MD, Medical Director.

 The mission of the skilled nursing department at Prairie Sunset Home (PSH) is to provide excellent and compassionate healthcare services for the residents.
 It is our hope that resident, families and visitors alike will recognize our efforts as “Senior care with a difference.”

 The nursing team can develop, implement and carry out care plans that range from aggressive nursing interventions required for:

 - Stabilized long term care focusing on personal assistance with activities of daily living and maintaining physical function

 Skilled nursing services can sometimes be paid for by Medicare A following hospitalization.

 Skilled nursing services are grouped into four (4) broad categories:

 - Management and evaluation of a resident care plan

 Some examples of direct skilled nursing services are:

 - Application of dressings involving prescription medication and aseptic techniques;